cyrilCodePro/MpesaDaraja.Net/README.md

 using MpesaDaraja;

               string []result=  Mpesa.C2B(string consumerKey, string consumersecret, bool isSandbox, string paybill, decimal amount, string phone, string reference);

+1. for production registet Url then on your endpoint for validation url and confirmation url do this

+                public JObject Confirm(JObject objects)
+        {
+            var data = Mpesa.C2BData(objects);
+             return new JObject();
+        }

 FOR B2B: